cvidhyac/learn-python/README.md

 * Using dictionaries
 * Iterating dictionaries
-* Accessing nested dictionaries
+* Accessing elements from dictionaries
+* How to convert a dictionary to kwargs?
+* Printing kwargs, accessing individual elements in kwargs

 **See [user_inputs.py](python-crash-course-3rd-ed/user_inputs.py)**

 * User inputs
-* while loop
+* while loop - repeating user input until condition is not satisfied